sourcegraph/about/content/blogposts/2023/cody-vscode-0-10-release.md

 <img alt="Screenshot of Cody v0.10 showing an autocomplete warning" src="https://storage.googleapis.com/sourcegraph-assets/cody-vscode-0.10.0-autocomplete-rate-limit.png" style={{marginTop:"1rem",marginBottom:"1.5rem",marginLeft:0,maxWidth:613}} />

-### Autocomplete and streaming improvements
+### Faster autocompletions with streaming responses

-Autocompletions will now appear faster.
-We improved autocompletion latency, resulting in 40% faster multi-line completions and 10% faster single-line completions.
+Autocompletions now accept a streamed response from the server, and terminate the stream processing as soon as possible.
+These two changes have resulted in a 40% speed up of multi-line completions, and 10% speedup for single-line completions.

 ### Changelog